Donor Recognition: When and How to Appreciate Your Supporters

 7. Be thoughtful

-If possible, make notes of personal details you hear in conversation with donors.
+If possible, make notes of personal details you hear in conversations with donors.

 For a smaller nonprofit, it might be feasible to remember the personal details of many donors.